drteeth/attend-elixir-talk/slides.md

 * Maps commands to aggregates
 * Specifies an indentity
-* Will find or create the GenServer for aggregate + identity
+* Will find or create a GenServer by aggregate type & identity

 ```elixir
 defmodule Attend.CommandRouter do